Jack White: Early life

 In 2005, on 60 Minutes, he told Mike Wallace that his life could have turned out differently.
 "I'd got accepted to a seminary in Wisconsin, and I was gonna become a priest, but at the last second I thought, 'I'll just go to public school.'
 I had just gotten a new amplifier in my bedroom, and I didn't think I was allowed to take it with me."
-Instead, he was accepted into Cass Technical High School as a business major, and played the drums and trombone in the band.
 At 15, he began a three-year upholstery apprenticeship with a family friend, Brian Muldoon.
 He credits Muldoon with exposing him to punk music as they worked together in the shop.
-Muldoon goaded his young apprentice into forming a band: "He played drums", Gillis thought.
+Gillis had only considered himself a drummer, but Muldoon goaded his young apprentice into forming a band: "He played drums", Gillis thought.
 "Well I guess I'll play guitar then."
+Gillis started learning the guitar in order to play along to music he enjoyed and have others to perform with.
 The two recorded an album, Makers of High Grade Suites, as the Upholsterers.
 (Note: In 2016, Third Man Records announced that two separate individuals had found two records by the Upholsterers that Brian Muldoon had hidden in furniture in 2004, in celebration of having been in business for 25 years.)

-As a senior in high school, he met Meg White at the Memphis Smoke restaurant where she worked; together, they frequented the coffee shops, local music venues, and record stores of the area.
+He attended Cass Technical High School in Detroit.
+As a senior in high school, he met Meg White at a coffee shop in either Ferndale or Hamtramck.
+Together, they frequented the coffee shops, local music venues, and record stores of the area.
 After a courtship, they married on September 21, 1996.
 In a reversal of tradition, he legally took her last name.
+(Note: John Anthony White is his full legal name.
+He never reverted his surname back to Gillis, legally or personally.)

-After completing his apprenticeship, he started a one-man business of his own, Third Man Upholstery.
+After completing his apprenticeship, he started a business of his own, Third Man Upholstery.
 The slogan of his business was "Your Furniture's Not Dead" and the color scheme was yellow and black—including a yellow van, a yellow-and-black uniform, and a yellow clipboard.
 Although Third Man Upholstery never lacked business, he claims it was unprofitable due to his complacency about money and his business practices that were perceived as unprofessional, including making bills out in crayon and writing poetry inside the furniture.
+By 1997, he had bought the family home from his parents and was paying the mortgage of his own volition.
+(Note: Jack and Meg White co-owned and still lived in the home until 2003.)
+It was in this home that the White Stripes recorded their second album De Stijl.